phillc73/caRbine/README.md

 > R CMD BATCH summarcsv.R

 This will execute the script.
-The current directory will need to be writeable, and a few new files will appear in there:
+The current directory will need to be writeable, and a few new files will appear in there.

 missioncsv.R and summarycsv.R: